muzfr7/muzfr7/README.md

 ### Hi there 👋

-The name is Muzafar Ali Jatoi (Ali), I'm a Senior Backend Software Engineer with over 9 years of professional experience in developing secure and scalable applications leveraging microservices architecture in Golang and PHP.
+The name is Muzafar Ali Jatoi, I'm a Senior Backend Software Engineer with over 9 years of professional experience in developing secure and scalable applications leveraging microservices architecture in Golang and PHP.

 ##### Tech stack 👨‍💻
 Golang, PHP, gRPC, AWS, Docker, K8s, Terraform, Vault